qfpl/blog/content/projects/professional-fp-courses.md

 #### What do you need to bring?

 1. A suitable development computer (e.g. laptop) for working through the exercises.
-You will also need to install the [Glasgow Haskell Compiler](http://www.haskell.org/ghc/) version 7.10 or higher on that machine.
-A copy of the `cabal` build tool is also required, this should be installed as part of your GHC install, however to ensure you have both, run the following commands:
+You will also need to install the [minimal Haskell Platform](https://www.haskell.org/downloads) version 7.10 or higher on that machine.
+This should include the Glasgow Haskell Compiler and the cabal-install build tool.
+To ensure you have both, run the following commands:

 ```
 $ ghc --version